 Day2: Arrive Delhi

-Days3-4: Fly (or drive) to Nagpur and transfer to Pench National Park
+Days3-4: Fly (or drive) to Nagpur & transfer to Pench National Park

-Taking a packed breakfast from the hotel you'll transfer back to the airport and fly to Nagpurr.
-On arrival you'll be met and transferred to Pench, a drive of around two hours.
-Enjoy an afternoon game drive.
+Taking a packed breakfast from the hotel, you'll transfer back to the airport and fly to Nagpur.
+On arrival you'll be met and transferred to Pench, a drive of around three and a half hours.
+Enjoy an afternoon vehicle safari.

 Note: Depending on flight schedules, it may be necessary to transfer by road to Pench.